Business, Energy and Industrial Strategy

 Some 9.6 million jobs have been supported through the coronavirus job retention scheme and millions of people have now moved off furlough and back into work.
 The job support scheme and other measures, such as the extension of our temporary VAT cut for the hospitality and tourism sectors, demonstrate our commitment to supporting businesses and workers.

 May I return to a theme that has been raised by other Members without success in terms of answers?
-Sheffield City Region Music Board wrote to the Culture Secretary with local Members over six weeks ago about the problems facing the music industry.
+Sheffield City Region Music Board wrote to the Culture Secretary along with local Members over six weeks ago about the problems facing the music industry.
 We have had no reply.
 The new job support scheme offers nothing to businesses that are unable to open, such as many of Sheffield’s iconic music venues, with impacts on jobs right across the sector.
-One constituent said to me yesterday that by declaring most music businesses not viable, the Government have basically hung everyone out to dry.
+One constituent said to me yesterday that by declaring most music businesses not viable, the Government had basically hung everyone out to dry.
 Ministers did not address this issue in their earlier answers, so will the Secretary of State recognise the problem and spell out what action the Government will take to protect jobs in the music, events and creative industries?

 I completely understand the concerns that colleagues have about the sectors that are not open.
 I can only reiterate, without going into full details, that we continue to have discussions with those sectors.
 The hon.
 Gentleman talks about the particular sector that he knows, which is the responsibility of another Secretary of State, but I have spoken to my right hon.
 Friend the Secretary of State for Digital, Culture, Media and Sport about those issues in the past day or two.
 We will continue to have discussions.